 What will I feel during the session?

-When the Ketamine infusion starts, you’ll be able to feel the effects rather quickly.
+When the Ketamine for pain infusion starts, you’ll be able to feel the effects rather quickly.
 Throughout the time you receive Ketamine for pain relief, you’ll remain aware of your environment and consciousness.
 However, you won’t be able to talk normally or stand up, which you shouldn’t try.
-Physically speaking, you’ll be feeling relaxed during the administration of relief.
+Physically speaking, you’ll be feeling relaxed during the administration of Ketamine for pain relief.
 Mentally, however, your mind will be active.

 How much do Ketamine infusions cost?

 Infusions of Ketamine for pain relief generally range in cost from $350 on the low-end to $1,200 on the higher end per treatment.
 Depending on the unique needs of the patient and the doctor’s prescription, the administration of Ketamine for pain relief might involve a single infusion or a series of infusions.
 Altogether, a patient might spend anywhere between $1,400 and $12,000 for a full set of Ketamine infusions for pain relief.

 Some doctors might determine that further infusions of Ketamine for pain are necessary following the initial treatments.
 Maintenance programs that use Ketamine for pain relief generally range in cost from $350 to $900 for each treatment.
 These maintenance infusions are typically used to help keep the symptoms of pain under control.
 This might be necessary once per month or less frequently depending on the unique needs of the patient and how much Ketamine for pain management the doctor has prescribed.

 Insurance coverage for treatments of Ketamine for pain management varies between each provider.
 Patients are encouraged to check with their providers to see what’s required for coverage in order to avoid surprise bills.